Linux ld library search order

 the indirect dependencies, unless each of the direct dependencies also

-.
-And so, one has to set DT_RUNPATH
+specifies DT_RUNPATH.
+And so, one has to set DT_RUNPATH for all

 the dependencies – direct and indirect.
 In contrast, DT_RPATH